Using Console Mode

 However, we know most users put those things away immediately.
 Therefore, many of our programs report their serial number in some way.
 For Janus/Ada, the serial number is reported by Janus and JBind when you run them from the command line.
 You don't actually need to compile anything, just run either of them.
 You'll find your right below the R.R.
 Software copyright message.

-This won't work if you have received a beta or patch version of the compiler from us; in that case the serial number will appear as RRS1-00000.
+This won't work if you have received a patch version of the compiler from us; in that case the serial number will appear as RRS1-00000.
 In this case, you'll have to go back to the original disks or CD key.

 Interfacing pragmas and "Unsupported Mode or Type"